+Accessories

-Accessories An accessory is anyone who, after a felony has been committed, meets all the following requirements.
-(Penal Code Section 32) e that the principal has committed, has been charged with, nvicted of committing a felony. • Harbors, conc eals, or aids a principal in the felony. • Has the intenti conviction, or ion of assisting the principal to avoid or escape arrest, trial, punishment. ssory is punishable by imprisonment in the state prison or in or fine.
-(Penal Code Section 33) NOTE: Th ere are no accessories to misdemeanor crimes.
-Accomplices ime becomes an accomplice when he or she testifies for the st another principal. tend to connect the corroboration is needed. nony must be "corroborated by such other evidence as shall e defendant with the commission of the offense; and the ot sufficient if it merely shows the commission of the umstances thereof."
-(Penal Code Section 1111) Example: Two men were arrested for a drive-by shooting.
+An accessory is anyone who, after a felony has been committed, meets all the following requirements.
+(Penal Code Section 32)

+- Has knowledge that the principal has committed, has been charged with, or has been convicted of committing a felony. - Harbors, conceals, or aids a principal in the felony. - Has the intention of assisting the principal to avoid or escape arrest, trial, conviction, or punishment.

+The crime of accessory is punishable by imprisonment in the state prison or in a county jail and/or fine.
+(Penal Code Section 33)

+NOTE: There are no accessories to misdemeanor crimes.

+Accomplices

+A principal to a crime becomes an accomplice when he or she testifies for the prosecution against another principal.

+Accomplice testimony must be "corroborated by such other evidence as shall tend to connect the defendant with the commission of the offense; and the corroboration is not sufficient if it merely shows the commission of the offense or the circumstances thereof."
+(Penal Code Section 1111)

+Example:

+Two men were arrested for a drive-by shooting.
 One volunteers to provide testimony against the shooter.
 His testimony was corroborated by the shooter's fingerprints found on the gun.
 His corroborated testimony against the shooter makes him an accomplice to the crime.